The costs of running the passenger rail network by DfT franchised train operating companies.

 Operators may not treat all aspects of operating costs in the same way in their accounts, and so care should be taken when using these figures.

-Greater Anglia took over from National Express East Anglia in February 2012, and only ran the franchise for 2 out of 13 periods in 2011/12.
+Greater Anglia took over from National Express East Anglia in February 2012, and only ran the franchise for eight weeks during 2011 to 2012.
 The operating costs for both National Express East Anglia and Greater Anglia have been pro-rated.

-There is no recognised rule for allocating the network grant across franchises.
-The distribution of fixed track access charges has been used to allocate the network grant by train operator.
+There is no recognised rule for allocating the Network Grant across franchises.
+The distribution of Fixed Track Access Charges has been used to allocate the Network Grant by train operator.
+This differs from the method used by ORR in its GB Rail Industry Financial Information reports.

-The allocated Network Grant for both National Express East Anglia and Greater Anglia has been pro-rated.
+The allocated Network Grant for both National Express East Anglia and Greater Anglia in 2011 to 2012 has been pro-rated.

 Other related data and information